-How to Make a Halloween Ladybug Costume for a Kitten
+How To Make A Halloween Ladybug Costume For A Kitten

-More Views of the Halloween Kitten Costume
+More Views Of Halloween Kitten Costume

 It's only one - but it is a biggie:

-After considering ideas which fit for something tiny (a peanut, a shrimp, and so on), I settled on the ladybug idea.
-The fire engine red will contrast nicely with his fur color, whereas the peanut would be lost with his orange-brown coat.
+After considering ideas which fit for someone tiny (a peanut, a shrimp, and so on), I settled on the ladybug idea.
+The fire engine red would contrast nicely with his fur color, whereas the brown of a peanut costume would make the outfit almost invisible on his orange-brown coat.

 Then, I went the easy route: I purchased a small red doggie shirt at a pet store to be the base of the costume.
 Amend that: I purchased size XS – extra small – as for a teacup Chihuahua.
 That was because my little boy weighed 1 and ¾ pounds when I bought the shirt in early September.

 If you heed my advice but still do not trust your estimation of your kitten’s growth, have some elastic or extra fabric on hand.